jfeltz/emamux-ghci/README.md

     ; Note, "haskell:ghci" is the default
     (setq emamux-ghci:tmux-address "haskell:ghci")

-  Add haskell module specific settings:
+  Add haskell module (or project) specific settings:

     (setq emamux-ghci:includes '("src" "tests"))
     (setq emamux-ghci:exts '("UnicodeSyntax" "GADTs"))

-  Note, a <i>emamux-ghci:proj-sync</i> is performed on emamaux-ghci:proj-load-[buffer|file] if project settings are changed.
+  Note, a <i>emamux-ghci:proj-sync</i> is performed on emamaux-ghci:proj-load-[buffer|file] if project settings have been changed.
 However, this can be done manually:

     M-x emamux-ghci:proj-sync